-Figure 5.
-Color maps based on past sea level, latitudinal location and coastline length: (A) coastline length evolution for the entire GBR shelf; (B) coastline length normalized to the 50 km width of each latitudinal zone; (C) coastline length normalized to LGM values; (D) coastline length variation for each successive sea level increase, notice the period of major increase during the mid postglacial, which precedes a strong, late postglacial reduction in coastline length.
+Figure 6.
+Color maps based on past sea level, latitudinal location and coastline length.
+The color maps represent matrices containing the values of marine-flooded area, flooding magnitude and coastline length for each pair of past sea-level increment and latitudinal zones: (A) coastline length evolution for the entire GBR shelf; (B) coastline length normalized to the 50 km width of each latitudinal zone; (C) coastline length normalized to LGM values; (D) coastline length variation for each successive sea-level increase, notice the period of major increase during the mid postglacial, which precedes a strong, late postglacial reduction in coastline length.
 The locations of Noggin Passage (northern-central GBR) and Hydrographers Passage (southern-central GBR) are highlighted.
 The grouping of the GBR into the zones (in pink) is the same as in figure 4, for which flooding curves were produced (Figure 3).

 References